maxamed-calia11/AMD-7000-Series-VFIO/README.md

 ```

 At the top is the amdgpu driver, and below are other modules, and the modules on the right are modules USED by the amdgpu driver.
-Since there are no modules using the amdgpu driver, we do not need to remove any additional kernel modules to remove the amdgpu module.
+Since there are no modules USING the amdgpu driver, we do not need to remove any additional kernel modules to remove the amdgpu module.

 ### So, why can't we remove the kernel module?